ATL - CPT

 • On which days can I fly direct from Atlanta to Cape Town?

-You can catch a direct flight from Atlanta to Cape Town on on Monday, Thursday, and Saturday.
+You can catch a direct flight from Atlanta to Cape Town on on Monday, Wednesday, Thursday, Saturday, and Sunday.

 • Which is the best airline for flights from Atlanta to Cape Town, Turkish Airlines or Qatar Airways?